 With federal loans, the government will typically transfer the money to your school.
 They, in turn, will disburse it to you.
 Afterward, you can use the money to cover whatever academic costs you have that semester or session.

-Factors You Should Consider While Applying for Federal Student Loans
+Factors You Should Consider While Applying For Student Loans

 Before you take out a loan, you should know that you are under a legal compulsion to pay back the money you receive, plus interest, no matter how long it takes.